The Wind-Up Presidency: Insert Praise, Watch Democracy Clap

 The year that has just taken its bow from the stage of history did not so much end as exhaust itself.
 Like a verbose dinner guest...

-By: Rinku.
-R India’s National Education Policy (NEP) 2020 promises nothing short of a paradigm shift—from rote learning to conceptual understanding, from rigid curricula to flexibility,...
+India’s National Education Policy (NEP) 2020 promises nothing short of a paradigm shift—from rote learning to conceptual understanding, from rigid curricula to flexibility, and from exam-centric...

 Artificial intelligence is no longer a neutral technology story.
 It has become a core arena of geoeconomic competition, where rules, standards, and compute capacity shape power...